Cool Tools: Powershell ISE-Steroids

 lovingly crafted in the forges of.. well … dbforge

 I’ve a huge fan of Devarts products.
 I’ve done a review in the past on their SQL Complete addin, which is the single most used tool in my SQL arsenal.
 It vanquishes nasty unformatted code into a standard lined up format I can easily read.
-The 100’s of options to customize the formatting make …
+The 100’s of options to customize the …

 Database Stuck in Single-User Mode Due to Botched Restore